flatiron/blacksmith/README.md

 ## Components of a `blacksmith` site

-Each `blacksmith` site will define a hierarchical set of components which can be composed **to create any type of site you want!** A couple of examples:
+Each `blacksmith` site defines a hierarchical set of components which can be composed **to create any type of site you want!** A couple of examples:

 * A Blog
 * A Documentation Site